Estate Planning 101: Back to Basics

 A living trust is a legal document that allows you to name who will receive your assets upon death and specifically how and when the beneficiaries will receive the assets (i.e., in trust or outright, at what ages, any requirements to receive the assets, etc.).
 In addition, you can structure the trust to help protect the beneficiaries’ assets from creditors and spouses.
 Finally, a living trust can include provisions that reduce estate taxes, thereby leaving more assets for the beneficiaries.

-Why do I need a Living Trust and how is it different from a Will?
+Why do I need a living trust?
+How is it different from a will?

 A living trust helps to avoid the potentially costly and public court process known as probate and ensures that your information (what assets you have and who the beneficiaries are) remains confidential.
 Additionally, any assets titled in the name of the living trust can be managed and distributed by the trustee according to your directions without court involvement.

-More commonly today, though, a Will serves in a limited but important capacity when used in conjunction with a living trust.
-The Will states that any assets not titled in the name of the living trust should automatically be transferred to the trust upon death.
+More commonly today, though, a will serves in a limited but important capacity when used in conjunction with a living trust.
+The will states that any assets not titled in the name of the living trust should automatically be transferred to the trust upon death.
 This is known as a “pour-over will.”
-The Will also allows you to name guardians for any minor children.
-Finally, a Will names the executor responsible for filing an estate tax return.
+The will also allows you to name guardians for any minor children.
+Finally, it names the executor responsible for filing an estate tax return.

-You should transfer title to most of your assets into the name of your living trust, but if you die without having done so, your executor may be able to use the Assignment to avoid probate.
-Additionally, the Assignment states your intent that personal property for which there is no evidence of the owner on record, such as jewelry and household belongings, be distributed according to the trust terms.
+You should transfer title to most of your assets into the name of your living trust, but if you die without having done so, your executor may be able to use the assignment to avoid a full probate.
+Additionally, the assignment states your intent that personal property for which there is no evidence of the owner on record, such as jewelry and household belongings, be distributed according to the trust terms.